Mating of trees for random planar maps and Liouville quantum gravity: a survey: Applications

 In many cases, once peanosphere convergence is established, it is possible to use model-specific arguments to obtain the convergence of additional natural observables.
 In the rest of this subsection we review some results of this type.
 See Sections~\ref{sec-strong-coupling} and~\ref{sec-kappa6} for additional results about planar maps which are proven building on peanosphere convergence.

-The first works in this direction are \cite{gms-burger-cone,gms-burger-local,gms-burger-finite} concerning random planar maps decorated by the critical FK cluster model.
+The first works in this direction are \cite{gms-burger-cone,gms-burger-local,gms-burger-finite,blr-exponents,chen-fk} concerning random planar maps decorated by the critical FK cluster model.
 In this model, each planar map is decorated with a subset of edges which are declared to be \emph{open}.
 Edges which are not open are called \emph{closed}.
 The natural observable for this model is the interfaces between open and closed clusters.
-Based on the mating-of-trees encoding in~\cite{shef-burger} (a.k.a.\ the hamburger-cheeseburger bijection), it is proved in the aforementioned papers that many quantities associated with the FK interfaces converge to their counterparts for $\gamma$-LQG coupled with $\CLE_\kappa$.
+Based on the mating-of-trees encoding in~\cite{shef-burger} (a.k.a.\ the hamburger-cheeseburger bijection), it is proved in~\cite{gms-burger-cone,gms-burger-local,gms-burger-finite} that many quantities associated with the FK interfaces converge to their counterparts for $\gamma$-LQG coupled with $\CLE_\kappa$.
 These quantities include the areas and boundary lengths of the complementary connected components\footnote{In the discrete setting, all the loops are simple but the clusters have ``fjords'' which lead to separate complementary components in the scaling limit. } of the macroscopic loops and the adjacency structure of these loops.
 The key observation here is that these quantities can be expressed in terms of a special set of times associated to a positively correlated two-dimensional Brownian motion called \emph{cone times}~\cite{evans-cone,shimura-cone}.
-Other works based on the hamburger-cheeseburger bijection include \cite{blr-exponents} and \cite{chen-fk}.
-The former work focuses on the tail exponent of quantities similar to those considered in \cite{gms-burger-cone} and verifies the KPZ relation (see~Section~\ref{subsec:app-sle}); the latter one studies the infinite-volume limit of the model.
+The work~\cite{blr-exponents} focuses on the tail exponent of quantities similar to those considered in \cite{gms-burger-cone} and verifies the KPZ relation (see~Section~\ref{subsec:app-sle}).
+The work~\cite{chen-fk} studies the infinite-volume limit of the model.

 For the site-percolated loopless triangulation considered in Section~\ref{subsec:site}, the loop ensemble is also the natural observable to look at.
 Given the simplicity of the bijection, all of the known scaling limit results for planar maps decorated by the critical FK cluster model can be proved in this case with simpler arguments.
 This is carried out in \cite{bhs-site-perc}.
 Moreover, \cite{bhs-site-perc} also proves the scaling limit of the so-called \emph{pivotal measure}, which is the counting measure on macroscopic percolation pivotal points.
 This is an important step in proving the convergence of the uniform triangulation under the so-called \emph{Cardy embedding}.
 See Section~\ref{sec-kappa6} for more details.